Jadarma/advent-of-code-kotlin/docs/topics/workflow.md

 > Your class _must have_ a zero-arg constructor.

-Following the same logic, create its `tests` analog:
+Following the same logic, create its `tests` counterpart:

 ```kotlin
 package aockt.y2015